AudioKit/AudioKit/docs/AKSampler.md

 The *min_note*, *max_note*, *min_vel*, and *max_vel* properties are used by `buildKeyMap()` to populate the sampler's internal lookup tables for selecting samples based on MIDI (note, velocity) pairs.
 If you don't have data for these members, you can set all four to -1, and call `buildSimpleKeyMap()` instead.

-Here's an example of how to load a single sample from a WAV file using `loadAKAudioFile()`, which requires creating an instance of *AKSampleDescriptor*:
+Here's an example of how to load a single sample from a WAV file using `loadAudioFile()`, which requires creating an instance of *AKSampleDescriptor*:

     let path = "/Users/shane/Desktop/AKWF Samples/AKWF_bw_sawbright/AKWF_bsaw_0005.wav"
     let furl = URL(fileURLWithPath: path)
-    let file = try AKAudioFile(forReading: furl)
+    let file = try AVAudioFile(forReading: furl)
     let desc = AKSampleDescriptor(noteNumber: 26,
                                       noteHz: 44100.0/600,
                                     min_note: 0,